 The saffron extract contains natural ingredients that:

 Increases satiety — That feeling of satisfaction you get from eating

 Saffron also may be the key to curbing emotional eating.
 People don’t always eat because they are hungry, explains the WebMD.
 Sometimes they eat because they are sad or bored.
 Studies show that saffron can help reduce the snacking urge even in women with premenstrual syndrome (PMS).

 Can You Grow Saffron at Home?

-, plant.
+The saffron extractcomes from the stigmas of the Crocus sativus, Saffron crocus, plant.
 The bulbs associated with saffron, called corms, are easy to get and probably available at your local garden store.
-You are going to plant in
+You are going to plantin the late fall.

 You want a place in your garden or yard that drains well and has full sun exposure.
 You can also plant the crocus plant in a pot with drainage holes and place it someplace where it gets plenty of sunshine.
 Container planting is a good idea if you get lots of little invaders in your garden like rodents or rabbits.

 First, till the soil to loosen it up and mix in some organic nutrients such as: